-I am always so taken aback when people tell me the reason they’ve never baked a pie is because they aren’t very good at pastry.
-I mean, I can relate because I was THAT person at one point in my life.
-I’ve been there too.
-In the end, my love for pie won out over my fear and I began to search for that elusive pie in the sky…a pastry recipe that worked for me EVERY.
+I am always surprised when people tell me they’ve never baked a pie is because they aren’t good at working with pastry.
+I’ve been there too but in the end, my love for pie won out over my fear.
+I searched high and low until I found a pastry recipe that worked for me EVERY.
 DAMN.
 TIME.

 or PIN it here

-- 1 teaspoon kosher salt (if making a savoury pastry) OR 1 tbsp granulated sugar (if making a sweet pastry)
+- 1 tsp kosher salt (if making savoury pastry) OR 1 tbsp granulated sugar (if making sweet pastry)

-- Add 1 1/2 cups flour and salt to a food processor.
+- Add 1 1/2 cups flour and the salt (or sugar) to a food processor.
 Pulse 2 to 3 times until combined.

-- Scatter butter cubes over flour and process until the flour becomes 'sandy'; maybe 10 seconds.
+- Scatter cold butter cubes over flour and pulse a few times until the flour becomes 'sandy' in texture.

 - With the processor running, drizzle the water in a little at a time.
 It might take a while to get the dough to clump together and you may or may not use all of the water.